 This course is designed as a complete program of business instruction for the barber/cosmetology student.
 It supplements the usual technical training required in career development.

 Manicure/Nail Technician Illinois 1.00

-This course offers the specific content needed by an individual who wishesto become a licensed manicurist/nail technician training requirements in other states who wish to complete additional hours for Wisconsin licensure.
-Students are evaluated per Wisconsin requirements, complete training on patron lab floor and complete a mock state board.
+This course offers the specific content needed by an individual who wishesto become a licensed manicurist/nail technician in Illinois.

 Manicure Nail Additional Hours 2.00